 Level of Service Performance Measure Information used to measure Actual 2014/15 LTP Target 2014/15 Actual 2013/14 Explanation about any significant variation Process all applications lodged under the Building Act 2004 within the timeframes specified in the Act All building consent applications will be processed within 20 working days Monthly Reports 95% 100% 99% 236 applications were processed during this reporting timeframe.
 A small number of applications were issued late during statutory holiday periods and times of staff leave i.e. when capacity was reduced.
 Systems and resources are being looked at in 2015/16 to ensure compliance with statutory timeframes.
 All Project Information Memoranda applications will be processed within 20 working days Monthly Reports 94% 100% 100% Targets were not always met, particularly during holiday periods and other times of staff leave when capacity was reduced.
-Systems and resources are being looked at in 2015/16 to ensure compliance with statutory timeframes Users of the receive approregarding the opriate advice % of users are satisfied with advice Resident Satisfaction Survey Not measured 100% Not measured A Resident Survey was not undertaken for this reporting period Encourage co ompliance tandards by inspections so liquor and d premises All licensed and registered premises are inspected at least annually Monthly Reports 83% 100% 66% Performance has improved due to the hiring of ar in-house Environmental Health / Regulatory Officer midway through the 2014/15 year.
-159 ou of 192 premises have been inspected in the 2014/15 period.
+Systems and resources are being looked at in 2015/16 to ensure compliance with statutory timeframes Users of the service receive appropriate advice regarding their enquiry % of users are satisfied with advice Resident Satisfaction Survey Not measured 100% Not measured A Resident Survey was not undertaken for this reporting period Encourage compliance with health standards by undertaking inspections so that all food, liquor and other licensed premises comply with the relevant legislation All licensed and registered premises are inspected at least annually Monthly Reports 83% 100% 66% Performance has improved due to the hiring of an in-house Environmental Health / Regulatory Officer midway through the 2014/15 year.
+159 out of 192 premises have been inspected in the 2014/15 period.
 This is an increase on the previous reporting period.
 This is expected to improve further in 2015/16.
 Work with Police and Community Public Health to reduce the negative impacts of alcohol abuse through an annual meeting Quarterly Report 100% 100% 100%